 How to Make Spackle Dry Faster

-If you are in a hurry and can’t wait for your spackle time to dry naturally, there are a few things you can do to make it dry faster.
+If you are in a hurry and can’t wait for your spackle time to dry naturally, you can do a few things to make it dry faster.
 Some of the ways by which you can make your spackle dry faster are,

 - Use of an air conditioner